 =1 Enables Bluetooth HFP mode.
-Used under [PERFORM] during the execution of the script.

 19.7.10 KEYWORDS FOR QC TCP/IP SERVICES

 All the keywords available to the QC scripts processor are valid, with few exceptions, and can be sent to the TCP server.
 There are some specific keywords that are listed below.